FREQUENTLY ASKED QUESTIONS

 COST, APPOINTMENTS, AND PRIVACY

 Your visit may be shorter if you make an appointment in advance, but we do accept some walk-ins.
 Walk-ins are taken until 2 hours before closing.
 You may call your clinic’s direct line to see if you can be seen that day.
 Click here for our clinic phone numbers.

-Call 956-688-3700 for an appointment at any of our clinics or call your clinic directly:
+Call 956-688-3700 for an appointment at any of our clinics.

 It is best to schedule an appointment since there are certain times when clinicians are available at each clinic.
 Call us at 956-688-3700 for an appointment.

 You get STDs by having sexual contact with someone that has an STD.
 A person may not know they have an STD and pass it on to you.
+Find out more here.

 No, but it’s easy to become a patient.
 Just come to one of our clinics and fill out our patient questionnaire and health history.
 We make our process as simple as possible to help you get the testing you need.
 If you have difficulty paying for services and want to apply for free services, you will also need to bring documents with you to apply.
 Learn about the documents you need to apply for a funding program here.

 Do I have to have a physical exam to get birth control?